Colonoscopy

 After you are sedated, a thin, flexible tube is inserted to navigate the inner walls of the colon.
 The goal is to identify small polyps that can eventually turn into cancer.
 If polyps are seen, they are removed.

-After the procedure you may still feel quite groggy from the sedative, you will need to arrange safe transportation home ahead of time.
+After the procedure you may still feel quite groggy from the sedative, so you will need to arrange safe transportation home ahead of time.

 It is extremely rare for serious bleeding to occur, but if you do experience heavier bleeding, you should contact your physician immediately.